deep2universe/DeepFakeChrome/README.md

 ## Use
 After installation, the options page will open automatically.
-There a Modzy ApiKey must be entered.
+A [Modzy](https://www.modzy.com/) ApiKey must be entered.
 The page contains instructions for this.

 If you don't see this new icon in the player, please reload the page. #FIXME
 ![new icon](src/images/newIcon.png)

 ## Development
-I use [PARCEL](https://parceljs.org/) as build tool and install it globally with.
+I use [PARCEL](https://parceljs.org/) as build tool and install it globally with
 ```shell
 # install PARCEL
 npm install -g parcel